 Credit Limitation and Calculation

-In South Dakota, CPAs can complete up to 60 hours of continuing professional education credit per recertification cycle either by presenting in a formal learning setting or instructing a university course.
-It is also possible for the licensee to claim less than 60 hours for the course taught during one reporting year, then claim the remaining balance in a subsequent year as long as the course was taught at least partially within each year.
+In South Dakota, CPAs can complete 60 CPE hours per recertification cycle by presenting in a formal setting.
+Or alternatively, by instructing a university course.
+It is also possible for the licensee to claim less than 60 hours for the course taught.
+If so, they can instead claim the remaining balance in a subsequent year.
+But only as long as the course falls at least partially within each year.

-For instruction, CPAs may receive credit both for preparation and presentation times, where preparation time is limited to twice the available credit for class participants.
-Repeated presentations are valid only if it can be adequately demonstrated that the learning activity was further developed or changed in a way that required significant additional research or study on the part of the instructor.
+For instruction, CPAs may receive credit for preparation and presentation times.
+Although, preparation credit cannot exceed twice the available credit for class participants.
+Repeated presentations only qualify if adequately demonstrated that the learning activity further developed or changed.
+And more so, in a way requiring significant additional research or study on the part of the instructor.

-Participation in college or university courses warrants CPE credit up to 15 hours per semester hour, 10 credit hours per quarter hour, or 1 credit hour per hour of classroom time for non-credit courses.
+Participation in college or university courses warrants CPE credit up to 15 hours per semester hour completed.
+Licensees can also obtain 10 CPEs per quarter hour, or 1 CPE per hour of classroom time for non-credit courses.

-Up to 50% of the maximum hours required per recertification period can be earned for authorship and publication of instructional or educational materials.
-This includes articles, books or CPE programs.
-And research and writing time are both included in the calculation of total credit.
-Furthermore, the published material must be reviewed by an independent third party in order to qualify.
+Licensees can earn 50% of their required hours through authorship and publication of instructional or educational materials.
+Overall, this includes articles, books or CPE programs.
+Also, both research and writing time apply in the calculation of total credit.
+Furthermore, an independent third party must review the published material in order to qualify.

-No more than 24 hours of behavioral or motivational courses are permitted during a reporting period for any licensees who are engaged in public accounting practices.
+The Board permits no more than 24 hours of behavioral or motivational courses for any licensees engaged in public accounting practices.

-As a general rule, partial credit will be accepted in increments of 0.2 and 0.5 hours.
-Self-study credit is accepted in half-hour increments prior to the completion of the first full hour and may be earned in 0.2 increments afterward.
-Group program credit is accepted in 0.2 or 0.5 hour increments only following completion of a full hour of continuing professional education.
-Nano-learning credit is always accepted in 0.2 hour increments only.
+As a general rule, the Board accepts partial credit in increments of 0.2 and 0.5 hours.
+Additionally, licensees can earn self-study in half-hour increments prior to the completion of the first full hour.
+But afterward, it may be earned in 0.2 or 0.5 increments.
+Group program credit also accrues in 0.2 or 0.5 hour increments only following completion of a full hour.
+And overall, nano-learning credit is only accepted in 0.2 hour increments.

-Personal development credits are only considered a valid form of CPE if they maintain or improve a CPA’s professional competency.
+Ultimately, personal development credits are only valid if they maintain or improve a CPA’s professional competency.

 Other Policies and Exemptions

-Certificate holders are considered compliant with South Dakota’s CPE requirements if they meet the continuing professional education requirement for renewal in the state in which their principal place of business is located.
+Licensees are also compliant with South Dakota’s CPE requirements if they meet the requirement in the state where their principal place of business is located.
 The individual’s principal place of business is the location registered as their office on the Board records.
-If the licensee’s principal place of business has no CPE requirement for any renewal period, the non-resident must comply with all continuing professional education requirements for South Dakota.
+If the principal place of business has no CPE requirements, the non-resident must comply with all requirements for South Dakota.